donald-pinckney/pacsolve/artifact/README.md

 ```

 > Expected result: All solves except `minnpm-pip` should succeed.
-One can read through `result-vanilla.json` and `result-minnpm-npm.json` and check that they solution graph of policy (1) above,
+> The `result-vanilla.json` and `result-minnpm-npm.json` files should both contain the solution graph of policy (1) above,
-and that `result-cargo.json` matches the solution graph of policy (2) above.
+> and `result-cargo.json` should contain the solution graph of policy (2) above.

 **Step 10:**